lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 }
 ```

-Our repository then fetches the events from its data store, and use those to reconstitute our model.
+This allows us to fetch the events from its data store, and use those to reconstitute our model.

 ```php
 class EventSourcedBankAccountRepository implements BankAccountRepository